tams-cso/tams-club-cal/README.md

 To develop the frontend without a local backend, run `yarn dev:staging`, which will use the local frontend with http://dev.tams.club as the backend.

 If you would like to host a local backend, run `yarn dev` and `yarn backend`.
 The first will start the frontend and the second will start the backend.
 To do this, you **must have all the required environmental variables**!

+To build the Docker image, simply run `docker build`.
+You must have all of the environemntal variables defined for the backend as well to run this command or the app will not work correctly.
+The port of the client app will be 80, but make sure to set the port of the server app to something other than 80 in the `.env` file or it will not work properly.